-The Minocqua area is home to many great annual events, such as Beef-a-Rama™ and No Frills Marathon™ & Half-Marathon in September, Only Fools Run at Midnight in April, and seasonal arts & crafts shows.
+The Minocqua area is home to many great annual events, such as Beef-a-Rama™ and No Frills Marathon™ & Half-Marathon in September, Christmas in Minocqua in November, Only Fools Run at Midnight in April, and seasonal arts & crafts shows.
 Whenever you visit, you’re sure to find plenty to do.
 From local theater productions and craft fairs to foodie festivals and athletic events, there’s always something happening in the Northwoods.
 Visit our Events Calendar page for event information and a complete list of area happenings.

 Fools from near and far will romp through the streets and trails of Minocqua starting at 11:00pm for the Annual Only Fools Run at Midnight Run/Walk.